Aryo80/mlops-pipeline-mage-docker-mlflow/README.md

-# Mage AI Pipeline with Docker and MLflow
+# Mage AI Pipeline and MLflow Monitoring with Docker